kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 \end{cases}
 ```

-It is assumed that the disturbance which carries momentum upward
+It is assumed that the disturbance which transports momentum consist of a spectrum of waves with continuous distribution of phase speed.

 ```{bibliography}